justanotherlad/Wolfram-Research-Diary/Day5.md

-> Played Chicken Scratch Revealed (A Game Developed by Mark Greenberg, Wolfram Research)
+> Played Chicken Scratch Revealed (A Game Developed by Mark Greenberg, Wolfram Research) in the morning
 >
 > Read up about Tarski Paradox.
 >